tensorflow/community/rfcs/2020-04-20-Optimizer-minimize.md

 * `Optimizer.apply_gradients(..., experimental_aggregate_gradients=False)` - handles 6

 However, there is no easy way for Optimizer subclasses to support custom logic in these steps.
-This proposal suggests a refactoring of the Optimizer class
+This proposal suggests a refactoring of the Optimizer class to achieve these goals.

 ## Motivation